iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Metric Topologies.md

 ---
 ### **Baire's Category Theorem**

-We provide several different proofs here.
+We provide 2 different proofs here.
+We lable statement using \[(.)\] to keep track of them during the proof.

 #### **Terminologies and background**
 Let $(X, d)$ be a complete metric space, with $M\subseteq X$, the $M$ is